 Unfortunately, the enforceability of a premarital agreement is only determined at the time it becomes necessary – after one party files for divorce.
 However, if the agreement complies with the California Premarital Agreement Act (CPAA), it will be enforceable.
-The CPAA espouses a set of rules for premarital agreements executed post January 1, 2002.
+The CPAA espouses a set of rules for premarital agreements executed after January 1, 2002 and with additional revisions for agreements executed after January 1, 2020.
 In order to comply with the CPAA, the agreement must be made voluntarily.
 This means that the parties must have consulted independent counsel or waived their rights to consult with independent counsel, had legal capacity to enter into the agreement, did not sign the agreement under duress, fraud, or undue influence, and waited at least 7 days before signing the agreement.
 Further the agreement must not be unconscionable or against public policy, and the parties must comply with disclosure requirements.

 Independent Legal Counsel or Waiver